 But there, you say, the rulers entreated for the people, but you request the people to entreat for the ruler.
 I also know it.
 For those under rule at that time were wretched and mean persons.
-Wherefore they were saved by the and we shall find among those who are ruled many or rather the greater part excelling their ruler in a great degree; do not deprive us of this succor, raise up our hands that they may not be faint, open our mouth for us, that it may not be closed.
-Entreat God--for this cause entreat Him.
+Wherefore they were saved by the claims and the virtue of their commander alone; but now, when the grace of God has prevailed, and we shall find among those who are ruled many or rather the greater part excelling their ruler in a great degree; do not deprive us of this succor, raise up our hands that they may not be faint, open our mouth for us, that it may not be closed.
+Entreat God-for this cause entreat Him.
 It is in our behalf indeed that it is done, but it is wholly for your sakes.
 For we are appointed for your advantage, and for your interests we are concerned.
 Entreat every one of you, both privately and publicly.
-Mark Paul saying, "That for the gift bestowed upon us by means of many, thanks may be given by many persons on our behalf" (2 COR. i.
-II); that is, that He may give grace to many.
+Mark Paul saying, "That for the gift bestowed upon us by means of many, thanks may be given by many persons on our behalf" (2 Cor. i.
+11.); that is, that He may give grace to many.
 If in the case of men, the people coming forward ask a pardon for persons condemned and led away to execution, and the king from regard to the multitude revokes the sentence, much more will God be influenced by regard to you, not by your multitude but your virtue.

 For violent is the enemy we have.
 For each of you indeed anxiously thinks of his own interests, but we the concerns of all together.
 We stand in the part of the battle that is pressed on.
 The devil is more violently armed against us.
 For in wars too, he that is on the opposite side endeavors before all others to overthrow the general.
 For this reason all his fellow-combatants hasten there.
 For this reason there is much tumult, every one endeavoring to rescue him; they surround him with their shields, wishing to preserve his person.
-Hear what all the because I wish to show the affection of the people for their ruler.)
-"Thou shalt go no more quench not the lamp of Israel."
+Hear what all the people say to David.
+(I say not this, as comparing myself to David, I am not so mad, but because I wish to show the affection of the people for their ruler.)
+"Thou shalt go no more out with us to battle," they say, "that thou quench not the lamp of Israel."
 (2 Sam. xxi.
 17.)
 See how anxious they were to spare the old man.
 I am greatly in need of your prayers.
 Let no one, as I have said, from an excessive humility deprive me of this alliance and succor.
 If our part be well approved, your own also will be more honorable.
 If our teaching flow abundantly, the riches will redound to you.
 Hear the prophet saying, "Do the shepherds feed themselves?"
 (From Ezek. xxxiv.
 2, Sept.)